flutter/website/src/deployment/android.md

 generated `FlutterMultiDexApplication` as the project's application.

 {{site.alert.note}}
-  Multidex support is natively included when targeting min sdk 21+.
-However, it is not recommended to target API 21+ purely to resolve the multidex issue as this may inadvertently exclude users running older devices.
+  Multidex support is natively included when targeting Android SDK 21 or later.
+  However, it isn't recommended to target API 21+ purely to resolve the multidex issue as this might inadvertently exclude users running older devices.
 {{site.alert.end}}

 You might also choose to manually support multidex by following Android's guides